octospacc/sitoctt/en/blog/2023-05-02-Piu-Che-un-Esame-Ho-Fatto-una-Guerra.md

 +++
-Title = "😭 More than an exam, I went to war."
+Title= "😭 More than an exam, I went to war."
-Dates = 2023-05-02
+Date= 2023-05-02
-Lastmod = 2023-05-03
-Downsync = "/it/posts/Piu-Che-un-Esame-Ho-Fatto-una-Guerra.html"
-Aliases = [
-  "/Posts/2023-05-02-Piu-Che-un-Esame-Ho-Fatto-una-Guerra.html",
+Downsync= "/it/blog/Piu-Che-un-Esame-Ho-Fatto-una-Guerra.html"
-]
+Aliases= [ "/Posts/2023-05-02-Piu-Che-un-Esame-Ho-Fatto-una-Guerra.html" ]
-Description = "Because of people who don't know how to read the rules, demons came to me while I was taking an exam that was supposed to be very easy."
+Description= "Because of people who don't know how to read the rules, demons came to me while I was taking an exam that was supposed to be very easy."
+Categories= [ ]
+Lastmod= 2023-05-03
 +++

 {{< noticeAutomaticTranslation it >}}